Dual Diagnosis Treatment Washington, NC

 Port Health Services New Bern - 29.9 miles from Washington, NC

-Port Health Services New Bern is a dual-diagnosis treatment center in New Bern, NC that offers treatment for substance abuse and mental health disorders that include dependent personality disorder as well as bulimia.
+Port Health Services New Bern is a dual diagnosis treatment center in New Bern, NC that offers treatment services for substance abuse and mental health disorders that include major depressive disorder as well as schizophrenia.

 Address: 1309 Tatum Drive, New Bern, NC 28562 in Craven County